-- Other – I have put my referees in this section.
+- Other – I included my referees in this section.

-- Residence in the UK – I have put my letter which was my approval letter for my indefinite leave to remain and then I put my BRP card with my indefinite leave to remain there.
+- Residence in the UK – I included my approval letter for my indefinite leave to remain and then I put my BRP card with my indefinite leave to remain there.

-- Proof of Business – I didn’t have any proof of business.
+- Proof of Business – I didn’t include any proof of business.

-- Life Events – I didn’t have any Life Event documents.
+- Life Events – I didn’t include any Life Event documents.

-- Medical Information – I don’t have any medical information to add.
+- Medical Information – I didn’t include any medical information.

-- Sponsors / Employment – I put two employment letters and also one HMRC letter from 2018 from my indefinite leave to remain application
+- Sponsors / Employment – I included two employment letters and also one HMRC letter from 2018 from my indefinite leave to remain application.

-- Proof of Identity / Travel History – I put my Excel Spreadsheet that covers all of the dates I’ve had outside the UK, my current passport and my old passport, which includes all of the pages from the passport.
+- Proof of Identity / Travel History – I included my Excel Spreadsheet that covers all of the dates I’ve been outside the UK, my current passport and my old passport, which includes all of the pages from the passport.
 The front page and then all the pages with stamps on them.

-- Educational – I put my life in the UK pass notification in there.
+- Educational – I included my life in the UK pass notification.